SabreTools/BinaryObjectScanner/Developer Guide.md

 ## Researching Protections

 Researching copy protections and packers can be a massive undertaking.
 Some can be as easy as looking for a single string in the file description while others may include searching multiple sections for bytecode that represents the right instructions or an encoded value.
-Thankfully for researchers, `BurnOutSharp` contains multiple tools to make this process of finding this information much easier than just poking around with a hex editor.
+Thankfully for researchers, `BinaryObjectScanner` contains multiple tools to make this process of finding this information much easier than just poking around with a hex editor.

 | Tool / Method | Description |
 | --- | --- |